-During quarter three enforcement teams carried out 13 joint operations with the PSNI (table 7.3 and figure 7.4).
-There were no cross border operations in conjunction with the Road Safety Authority in Ireland, along with PSNI and An Garda Síochána.
-There were 52 spot checks on School Buses carried out by Enforcement Officers throughout the region in quarter three; this was similar to volumes checked for similar periods in precovid years before 2020-21. (table 7.4 and figure 7.5).
+During quarter four enforcement teams carried out 13 joint operations with the PSNI, and 62 in 2021-22 (table 7.3 and figure 7.4).
+There were 7 cross border operations this quarter in conjunction with the Road Safety Authority in Ireland, along with PSNI and An Garda Síochána, 21 in total for 2021-22.

+There were 36 spot checks on School Buses carried out by Enforcement Officers throughout the region in quarter four, 111 in total for 2021-22 (table 7.4 and figure 7.5).

-Figure 7.5: School Bus Checks DVA Target Monitoring For 2020-21, in response to the COVID-19 pandemic, the DVA has developed new targets through which it monitors performance.
+Figure 7.5: School Bus Checks

+DVA Target Monitoring

+For 2020-21, in response to the COVID-19 pandemic, the DVA developed new targets through which it monitors performance.
 The previous reported targets for Driver and Vehicle Testing are no longer applicable, and there has been an adjustment to the target for Paper Driver Licensing.
 The previously reported statistics for the old targets are included in table 8.1.
-The revised targets are as follows: - 1.
-Online Driver Licensing Process 95% of complete online driver licensing applications within 5 working days; - 2.
+The revised targets are as follows:

+- 1. Online Driver Licensing Process 95% of complete online driver licensing applications within 5 working days; - 2.
 Paper Driver Licensing Process 90% of complete paper driver licensing applications within 10 working days.

+Driver Licensing

-Driver Licensing Online application performance for every quarter in 2021-22 was above the agency target of 95%, and in quarter four (January to March, 2022) stood at 99.8%.
+Online application performance for every quarter in 2021-22 was above the agency target of 95%, and in quarter four (January to March 2022) stood at 99.8%.
 Online applications performance for financial year 2021-22, was 98.1%.

 Paper application performance was more variable compared to online applications, and was below the agency target of 90% in quarters two (61.1%) and three (63.7%); quarter one performance was above target at 91.0% and performance finished on a high of 93.4% in quarter four.
 Paper applications performance for financial year 2021-22, was 78.3%.

 Please refer to section five of this report for more commentary regarding driver licensing during this quarter.

 Figure 8.1: Online Driver Licence Application Waiting Time Performance